paulosuzart/paulosuzart.github.io/_posts/2018-02-15-why-crystal-is-awesome.md

 # Conclusion

 Crystal is just `0.24.1` right now.
 There is a long road ahead for sure.
 It couldn't be more promising.
-With a growing community, type safety and speed of C, languages like Go or Rust will need to rethink themselves.
+With a growing community, type safety and speed of C, languages like Go or Rust will have to rethink themselves in some areas at least.

 I always refused to use ruby due to it's performance.
-That was a pity because the same constructs Crystal offers, but now it seems time is comming to have cool, light, readable code like ruby with the speed of Crystal.
+That was a pity because it has the same constructs Crystal offers, but now it seems time is coming where we have cool, slick, readable code like ruby with the speed of Crystal.

 Happy Crystal!